wiledal/contentful-pull/readme.md

   console.log(response.assets);
 })

-// You can also use options to change the format of the returned data content.get({
+// You can also use options to change the format of the returned data.
+// These options work with both .get and .sync, but only affects the returned data.
+// The saved data is always saved raw. content.get({
   raw: false, // false by default, set true if you want the raw Contentful response
-  resolveLinks: true // false by default, set true to resolve links within the data })
+  resolveLinks: true // (Experimental!) false by default, set true to resolve links within the data })
 ```